pfriesch/PhnKWS/README.md

 ```bash
 python run_exp.py $cfg_file
 ```
-There are some examples with recurrent (`TIMIT_RNN`,`TIMIT_LSTM`,`TIMIT_GRU`,`TIMIT_LiGRU`) and CNN architectures (`TIMIT_CNN`).
+There are some examples with recurrent (`TIMIT_RNN`,`TIMIT_LSTM`,`TIMIT_GRU`,`TIMIT_LiGRU`) and CNN arch_dict (`TIMIT_CNN`).
 We also propose a more advanced model (`TIMIT_DNN_liGRU_DNN_mfcc+fbank+fmllr.cfg`) where we used a combination of feed-forward and recurrent neural networks fed by a concatenation of mfcc, fbank, and fmllr features.
 Note that the latter configuration files correspond to the best architecture described in the reference paper.
 As you might see from the above-mentioned configuration files, we improve the ASR performance by including some tricks such as the monophone regularization (i.e., we jointly estimate both context-dependent and context-independent targets).
 The following table reports the results obtained by running the latter systems (average PER\%):

 | Model  | mfcc | fbank | fMLLR |
 | ------ | -----| ------| ------|